Updated March 2024

 When the home supply exceeds the buyer demand, it’s considered a buyer’s market.
 When this happens, seller’s have high competition and the leverage of the market leans toward buyers.
 You see more buyer concessions, like seller’s assists and home sale contingencies.
 On the flip side, a supply of homes that cannot meet the buyer demand is considered a seller’s market.
 Under these market conditions, buyer’s are in competition and the leverage leans toward the seller’s.
 This is what we have seen amplified in the past couple years, where it’s common to see low days on market, multiple bids, and waived inspections.
 Looking at the measurements for supply and demand helps predict how the market will react so you can be prepared to enter the market as a buyer or seller.

 Both Philadelphia and surrounding counties have had historically low supply of inventory in the past few years.
 Even before the pandemic, inventory was hitting all-time lows in Philadelphia.
 In fact, there were more new listings in both 2021 and 2022 than there were in 2019.
 This combined with high buyer demand created a high absorption rate over the past couple years.
 Most of the new listed homes were purchased quickly, leaving all-time low inventory to be on the market.
-While some areas and price ranges show signs of relief for tight inventory, others seem to be back in a tight market.
+While some areas and price ranges show signs of increased inventory, others seem to be back in a tight market.

 AFFORDABILITY